MikeJongen/nonogram-solver/README.md

 # nonogram-solver
 script to solve nonogram puzzles

+## Requirements
+This project was last tested with python 3.8.5.
+No external libraries are required.

 ## Tutorial
 ### Create nonogram.
 A nonogram can be created manually or by loading a json file.